RTKConsortium/RTK/documentation/docs/rtk_3_migration_guide.md

 RTK 3.0, the [Forbild phantom file format](Phantom.md).
 The flag `--forbild` has also been removed from command line tools as it is now the default and only option.

+## Remove config option from c++ applications

+The `--config` command-line option has been removed from all RTK ggo-based applications as it was not known to be used in practice.